tapati0127/6DPoseEstimation/README.md

 ### Prerequisites
 * Download all requirements.
-* Note: In OpenCV, please download contrib modules and replace Surface Matching module by our customized one in: https://github.com/tapati0127/surface_matching and rebuild this module again.
+* Note: In OpenCV, please download contrib modules and replace Surface Matching module with our customized one in: https://github.com/tapati0127/surface_matching and rebuild this module again.